 Here’s what you will need to make the best homemade refrigerator pickles:

-- Vinegar – I use equal quantities of both hot water and white vinegar to make the pickling liquid.
+- Vinegar – I use equal quantities of hot water and white vinegar to make the pickling liquid.

 - Sugar – granulated sugar is added to the pickling liquor for the perfect balance of sweet and sour.

-- Kosher Salt – I add salt to balance out the sweet and sour flavors in this pickle.
+- Kosher Salt – I add salt to balance the sweet and sour flavors in this pickle.

 - Black Pepper – I also like to add fresh cracked black pepper to season the pickle.